Chart Color Schemes

 Population growth drivers in Highfields are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Highfields (Qld) statistical area (Lv2)'s population is estimated at around 9,453 as of Nov 2025.
-This reflects an increase of 885 people (10.3%) since the 2021 Census, which reported a population of 8,568 people.
-The change is inferred from the resident population of 9,029, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 399 validated new addresses since the Census date.
-This level of population equates to a density ratio of 354 persons per square kilometer, providing significant space per person and potential room for further development.
-Highfields (Qld) (SA2)'s 10.3% growth since the 2021 census exceeded the non-metro area's 8.8%, along with the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 81.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Highfields (Qld) had an estimated population of 9,608 as of Feb 2026.
+This reflects a growth of 1,040 people since the 2021 Census, which reported a population of 8,568.
+The change is inferred from AreaSearch's estimation of the resident population at 9,029 following examination of ABS ERP data released in June 2024 and an additional 490 validated new addresses since the Census date.
+This level of population equates to a density ratio of 360 persons per square kilometer.
+Highfields' growth rate of 12.1% since the 2021 Census exceeded Rest of Qld's 9.1% and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population dynamics anticipate a significant increase in the top quartile of Australia's non-metropolitan areas, with Highfields (Qld) (SA2) expected to grow by 3,272 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 36.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts following ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, a significant population increase is forecasted for the top quartile of regional areas across the nation, with Highfields expected to increase by 3,281 persons to 2041, reflecting an overall increase of 34.7% over the 17 years.

 Frequently Asked Questions - Population